 What do we mean by cookbook?
 We want to help people who produce and share news to learn about work that has offered evidence of success.
 So people can cook up their own experiments, we provide how-to explainers, or “recipes.”
 We also include top educational programs you can promote in your communities or participate in yourselves and technology tools that help with fact-checking and verifying information.

 Each best practice page explains what the practice is, who is behind it, why it works and how you can do it.
-You can learn more and follow up on any of the practices with the links on each page.
+Click on the image to see the PDF collection of best practices.

 We expect this page to keep growing as we learn of other practices and as media innovators invent, test, and prove out more of them.
 We compiled the first set of best practices into a downloadable cookbook for easy reference.